-Set forth below is a sensitivity analysis of the economic solvency ratio to various risk factors as of the report date.
-This analysis reflects the effects of various risk factors both on equity, including the effect of the quantitative restrictions that apply to equity, and on the capital required for solvency purposes.
-The sensitivity tests only reflect direct effects, holding all other risk factors constant, and do not include secondary effects or derived changes on other risk factors or effects on the Deduction Amount.
+Following is a sensitivity analysis of the economic solvency ratio to various risk factors as of the report date.
+This analysis reflects the effects of various risk factors both on equity, including the effect of the quantitative restrictions that apply to equity and on the solvency capital requirement.
+The sensitivity tests only reflect direct effects, holding all other risk factors constant, and do not include secondary effects or derived changes on other risk factors or effects on the Deduction.

-It should be noted that the sensitivities are not necessarily linear; i.e., sensitivities at other rates are not necessarily a simple extrapolation of the sensitivity tests presented.
+It should be noted that the sensitivities are not necessarily linear, such that the sensitivities at other rates are not necessarily a simple extrapolation of the sensitivity tests presented.

-As of December 31, 2022 As of December 31, 2021 Audited Effect on the economic solvency ratio (in percentage points) A 50-base-point decrease in risk-free interest (a) (18%) (18%) A 25% decrease in the value of equity assets (b) (18%) (15%) A 5% increase in morbidity rate (c) (11%) (12%) A 5% decrease in mortality rates (c) (13%) (14%)
+As of December 31, 2023 As of December 31, 2022 Audited Effect on the economic solvency ratio (in percentage points) A 50-base-point decrease in risk-free interest (a) (13%) (18%) A 25% decrease in the value of equity assets (b) (22%) (18%) A 5% increase in morbidity rate (c) (9%) (11%) A 5% decrease in mortality rates (c) (10%) (13%)

-- (a) The sensitivity to a 50-base-point decrease in interest was calculated by creating a risk-free interest curve for a new solvency that includes a corresponding 50-base-point decrease compared with the basic curve up to the 10th year, and subsequent to that year an extrapolation according to the Smith Wilson model with convergence to a UFR of 2.6% as required in the Solvency Circular.
-The sensitivity test was implemented to all debt assets and insurance liabilities which are exposed to changes in the risk-free interest for solvency, including recalculation of indirect effects on variable management fees. - (b) Sensitivity to a 25% decrease in the value of equity assets applies to all equity accounted for in the equity sub-risk component, including all Israeli shares and foreign shares, investment funds and illiquid capital expenditures.
-For the purpose of the sensitivity test, the SA was recalculated in line with a 25% slump in the TA 125 Index, that is used to calculate the SA. - (c) Sensitivities to an increase in morbidity rates and a decrease in mortality rates were calculated for all insurance products which are sensitive to those changes, where relevant.
+- (a) The sensitivity to a 50-base-point decrease in interest was calculated by creating a risk-free interest rate curve for a new solvency that includes a corresponding 50-base-point decrease compared with the basic curve up to the 10th year, and subsequent to that year an extrapolation according to the Smith Wilson model with convergence to a UFR of 2.6% as required in the Solvency Circular.
+The sensitivity test was implemented to all debt assets and insurance liabilities which are exposed to changes in the risk-free interest, including recalculation of indirect effects on variable management fees. - (b) Sensitivity to a 25% decrease in the value of equity assets applies to all shares accounted for in the shares sub-risk component, including all Israeli shares and foreign shares, investment funds and illiquid capital expenditures.
+For the purpose of the sensitivity test, the SA was recalculated in line with a 25% slump in the TA 125 Index, which is used to calculate the SA. - (c) Sensitivities to an increase in morbidity rates and a decrease in mortality rates were calculated for all insurance products which are sensitive to those changes, where relevant.

-Section 9 - Dividend Distribution Restrictions
+Section 9 - Restrictions on Dividend Distribution